-8.17 Activation Checklist
+8.17 Activa tion Checklist

+Assess the incident

+Determine emergency level

+Call appropriate personnel (ex: supervisor)

+Activate the ERP if required

+GM, VP or Sr. VP will activate the Business Support Team if required

+8.18 Demol bilization Checklist

-Assess the incident Determine emergency level Call appropriate personnel (ex: supervisor) Activate the ERP if required GM, VP or Sr. VP will activate the Business Support Team if required 8 .18 Demobilization Checklist Any change in Emergency Level must be done in consultation with Alberta Energy Regulator (AER).
-Deactivate your assigned position and close out logs when authorized by the Emergency Director.
+Any change in Emergency Level must be done in consultation with Alberta Energy Regulator (AER).

+Deactivate your assigned position and close out logs when authorized.
 Complete all required forms, reports, and other documentation.
 All forms should be submitted through your supervisor to the Documentation Unit in the Planning/Intelligence Section, as appropriate, prior to your departure.

-Be prepared to provide input to the after-action report. , , , , , , , , , , , , , , , , , , , , Clean up your work area before you leave.
+Be prepared to provide input to the after-action report.

+If another person is relieving you, ensure they are thoroughly briefed before you leave your workstation.

+Clean up your work area before you leave.

 Leave a forwarding phone number where you can be reached